You are here

 GH 101: The North in the American Imagination

 This course explores the idea of north in North America in history, literature, film, art, tourism, gender studies, anthropology, science, and geography, starting in Nicaragua and then moving north to Guatemala, Mexico, the United States, Alaska, Canada, and the Arctic.
-Students will explore the North in a topic of their choice in a 6- to 8-page paper.
-Further requirements include active in-class participation, contributions to group projects, and short writing assignments.
+Students will explore the North in a topic of their choice in a 4- to 6-page paper or alternative project.
+Further requirements include active in-class participation, helping lead class discussions, contributions to group projects, and short writing assignments.

 Instructor: Dr. Donald Maxwell

-Professor Maxwell has taught in ISU’s history department since 2011, where he has taught several courses in U.S. and world history.
+Professor Maxwell has been in ISU’s history department since 2011, where he has taught many courses in U.S. and world history.
 He is especially interested history of the 1960s and 1970s and people who emigrate from the United States.
-He is at work on a book about Vietnam War‒era draft resisters from the United States to Canada.
-He has degrees in arts administration, library science, and, of course, history.
+He is at work on a book about Vietnam War‒era draft resisters who moved from the United States to Canada.
+He has degrees in arts administration, library science, and history.

 Greg Bierly, Dean